Skip to main content

 Continue reading below

-A patient who has suffered smoke inhalation should be assumed to have CO poisoning and be treated accordingly.
-High-flow 100% O2 significantly reduces the half life of CO in the blood and all patients with suspected or confirmed smoke inhalation should receive high-flow oxygen until the carboxyhaemoglobin is less than 10% of total haemoglobin7.
-CO poisoning is responsible for most of the deaths which occur before reaching hospital.
+• A patient who has suffered smoke inhalation should be assumed to have CO poisoning and be treated accordingly.
+High-flow 100% O2 significantly reduces the half life of CO in the blood and all patients with suspected or confirmed smoke inhalation should receive high-flow oxygen until the carboxyhaemoglobin is less than 10% of total haemoglobin.9 CO poisoning is responsible for most of the deaths which occur before reaching hospital.
 If it causes cardiac arrest, the chance of resuscitation is extremely poor.

-Admission policy9
+Admission policy11

 Patients who have suffered smoke inhalation but are not definite candidates for admission should be monitored in A&E for 4-6 hours before discharge.
 The following point to the need for admission:

-Complications from inhalation injury can be categorised by anatomical levels and by the mechanism of injury - direct thermal injury to the upper airways or chemical injury to the subglottic region and tracheobronchial tree10.
-The associated complications vary with the level of injury and are also affected by intubation, infection and chronic inflammation.
-In addition, the complications from injury may be acute or delayed.
+Complications from inhalation injury can be categorised by anatomical levels and by the mechanism of injury - direct thermal injury to the upper airways or chemical injury to the subglottic region and tracheobronchial tree.12

 Pneumonia and airway obstruction are early complications of inhalation injury and have been well described in the literature.